“From garden to drawing, from drawing to book, plants are my source of inspiration!”

 The same year saw the publication of her third book, Allotment gardens, tomorrow gardens – A drawn walk (Jardins ouvriers, jardins de demain – Promenade dessinée), published by Cours Toujours.

 She is interested by the relationship between human and nature and draws all types of gardens from allotments to remarkable gardens open to the public.
-She invites people through nomadics workshops to learn how to sketch on the spot and especially how to see in a different way.

 But why do people speak of “nature morte” (dead nature) in French, or “still life” in English?
 If you pick up a plant from the ground and really look at it, from the roots to the leaves, there is nothing dead, or even still, in the forms, or the colours, there is nothing but life!
 As with dance.